-- Payment Policies Refunds
+- Payment Policies - Refunds

-Tuition and Fees (effective Spring 2018)
+Tuition and Fees

 University institutional policy requires all students to pay tuition and fees in advance.
 A student whose account is delinquent will not be allowed to register for the subsequent semester until the balance owed is paid in full.